 How to Invest in Dividend Kings

 It’s possible to invest in Dividend Kings through your 401(k) or a similar workplace plan if they’re included as part of mutual fund offerings.
 If you’d like to invest in the Dividend Kings individually, then you can do that with an online brokerage account.
-There are a number of brokerages that now offer commission-free stock trades.
+Several brokerages now offer commission-free stock trades.

 Choosing which Dividend Kings to invest in is similar to choosing any other shares, in that it’s important to evaluate things like the current dividend payout as well as how it’s trended historically.
-It’s also helpful to consider each share’s fundamentals, which include things like price to earnings (P/E) ratio, earnings per share (EPS) and debt to equity.
+It’s also helpful to consider each share’s fundamentals, which include things like price to-earnings (P/E) ratio, earnings per share (EPS) and equity debt.
 Fundamentals can tell you how financially sound a company is, though they won’t necessarily tell you what future dividend payouts are likely to be.

 Remember to keep past performance in perspective, as what a stock has done in previous years isn’t a set-in-stone guarantee of what it may do in the future.
 And of course, think about diversification.
 If you’re interested in Dividend Kings, then only buying consumer cyclicals or focusing just on utilities could backfire if changing economic conditions deliver a blow to those sectors.